tanayayaya1406/SKILLLAB_PROR-2026-Synapse/README.md

 ## 1.5 Expanded Project Idea

 The Smart Blind Stick is an embedded systems project developed to assist visually impaired individuals in navigating their surroundings safely and independently.
-The system uses multiple sensors such as ultrasonic and IR sensors to detect nearby obstacles, pits, or stairs and alert the user through buzzer or vibration feedback.
+The system uses multiple sensors such as ultrasonic and IR sensors to detect nearby obstacles, pits, or stairs and alert the user through buzzing sound on the mobile phone.

 The project combines embedded electronics, sensor integration, and wireless communication technologies to create a safer mobility solution.
 Additional features like emergency alert triggering and Bluetooth-based communication enhance the usability of the stick.
 The aim of the project is to provide an affordable, practical, and user-friendly assistive device using modern embedded system concepts.